import-js/eslint-plugin-import/docs/rules/no-relative-packages.md

 Use this rule to prevent importing packages through relative paths.

-It's useful in Yarn/Lerna workspaces, were it's possible to import a sibling package using `../package` relative path, while direct `package` is the correct one.
+It's useful in Yarn/Lerna workspaces, where it's possible to import a sibling package using `../package` relative path, while direct `package` is the correct one.

 ## Examples